 5. Crossing the Street in Dublin

 You’re an adult, you know how to cross a street.
 Stand at the corner, wait for the walking man to light up, and cross, right?
-Wrong.
+Nope.
+This Dublin travel tip is a little bit unique, but it’s honestly important for safety.
 If you wait for the walking man and cross at the proper light in Dublin, it is somehow, inexplicably, more dangerous than jay-walking.
 It doesn’t make sense, but that’s the way it is.

 When you jay-walk along with the Irish, you arrive safely at the other side.
 When you wait for the walking man to cross the street like a good Canadian, you find yourself sprinting for the curb as a truck lurches towards you.
 Trust the locals.
 They have a sixth sense specifically for crossing the street.
 You will feel most comfortable if you go with the flow of pedestrians.